-This guide assumes that your UPA has an established system to record complaints about service delivery and staffing matters, as is mandatory under the Public Service Act 2008 (see section 219A).
-This system should incorporate a process to capture, categorise and refer immediately to you any suspected corrupt conduct.
+This guide assumes that your UPA has an established system, as part of a human rights-focused framework, to record complaints about service delivery and staffing matters, as is mandatory under the Public Service Act 2008 (see section 219A).
+This system should incorporate a process to capture, categorise and refer immediately to you any suspected corrupt conduct, including corrupt conduct that may be a human rights complaint.